 At most two screens

-These days it's getting quite common to have a workstation with 2, 3 or even more screens.
+These days it’s common to have a workstation with two, three or even more screens.
 I used to love screens a lot myself: the more the better, I thought.
 It turns out that more screens just provide more space for distractions.

 On this screen I will always keep my mail client open.